aspiazza/AJISAI/README.md

 > 6. Evaluate model by visualization
 > 7. Use model to predict on data
 > 8. Create web app
-> 9. Incorporate model into app
+> 9. Incorporate model into website
 > 10. Create a Docker container for the app
 > 11. Place on a cloud service